A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Overview of Sato's homomorphisms

 Choose $p \in \mathrm{int}(D)$ and an arbitrary orthonormal frame $\{b_0, b_1 \}$ for $T_p(D)$.
 Pick a non-zero tangent vector field $v$ of $TS^1$ and denote by $v_t \in T_tS^1$ the value of $v$ at $t \in S^1$.
-For $D \times S^1 \subset M_{\varphi}$ define the framing $\hat{l} : S^1 \rightarrow P(D \times S^1)$ by
+For $S^1 \times D \subset M_{f}$ define the framing $\hat{l} : S^1 \rightarrow P(S^1 \times D)$ by

-For a curve in $M_{\varphi}$ representing a basis of the $S^1$ factor in the splitting of (\ref{ses2}), this framing keeps the tangent vector field on the curve fixed, but rotates the two transverse vector fields by a total of $2 \pi$ in one traverse of the curve.
+This frames the curve $S^1 \times \{p\}$ with a tangent vector field to the curve, and two transverse vector fields that rotate a total of $2 \pi$ in one traverse of the curve.
 This framing induces the homomorphism